 With your Dalmatian Greyhound Mix, it really depends on your dog’s appearance and which genes they inherited to understand how the training will go.

-The best advice is to be patient and work on positive reinforcement with a toy.
+The best advice is to be patient and work on positive reinforcement with a toy that suits their needs.
 This toy should perhaps be something they can chase to activate the natural instincts of both dogs.

 You should also carry out training in short bursts.
 This allows for the Dalmatian in them to be distracted by something more interesting and the Greyhound to take a break and digest the things they’ve learned.